-Index management can be hard to manage over time:
+We have found that Index management can be hard to manage over time:

 ElasticSearch is not truly schemaless but it is smart enough to figure out the schema (aka datatype) most of the time.
 Thanks to that, you can play with ElasticSearch without configuring anything at first.

-datatypeof the fields.
+In a typical project, you will start with small documents, then add, delete and alter field content.
+You’ll also need to add some mappings to have control over the datatype of the fields.
 Then, you’ll probably need to update some field mapping at some point, only to discover you can’t, without re-indexing all of the index content.
 You’ll encounter the same issue, should you need to change your index static settings.
 Unfortunately if you did not prepare for it, this means production downtime.

-- ElasticSearch will figure out the datatype of a given field using the dynamic mapping rules it has.
-The first document you index containing a given field is its only context to figure out the right
+ElasticSearch will figure out the datatype of a given field using the dynamic mapping rules it has.
+The first document you index containing a given field is its only context to figure out the right datatype.

 During the life of a project, without being managed, an index will surely break.